AI-Insytes/ai-leads/README.md

 ## Run App

-Leads data will be saved in the `leads_and_messages` directory as a csv file
+Leads data and generated messages will be saved in the `leads_and_messages` directory as a csv file

 ### CLI